mh-salari/arXivSquirrel/README.md

     ```
 5. Run the program by running `./arxiv` in the project directory at you terminal

+6. You can run the program by running `run.sh` file, simply give the path to the compiled `arxiv` file to it. it will try to run the app for 5 times.

-6. The program will generate an RSS feed containing the latest papers on arXiv that match your keywords.
+7. The program will generate an RSS feed containing the latest papers on arXiv that match your keywords.
 You can subscribe to this feed using your preferred RSS reader, such as [Feedreader](https://feedreader.com) or [Akregator](https://apps.kde.org/akregator/).

-7. use crontab to run `./arxiv` every 3 to 6 hours.
+8. use crontab to run `./arxiv` every 24 hours.
-8. Enjoy staying up-to-date on the latest research in your areas of interest!
+9. Enjoy staying up-to-date on the latest research in your areas of interest!

 ## Notes: